If you’ve considered buying cruise line stocks, you’re not alone. Cruise stocks have some awesome benefits and perks for those who love to cruise.

 Why Buy Cruise Line Stocks?

 Each and every time you go on a cruise, you’ll receive an onboard credit – the cruise line stock shareholder’s benefit.
-If you take a couple of cruises a year, or longer cruises, this is a nice advantage!
+If you take a couple of cruises a year, or longer cruises, this can add up to hundreds of dollars!

 3 publicly traded Cruise Line Stocks that have shareholder benefits are Carnival Corp (CCL), Royal Caribbean Cruises Limited (RCCL) and Norwegian Cruise Line Holdings (NCLH).

 Since each cruise company owns several brands, you’ll be able to benefit with a shareholder on-board credit (OBC) if you sail with any cruise line within in the larger company.

 Carnival Corp includes these cruise lines:

 Royal Caribbean Cruises Ltd includes these cruise lines: